-Juglans californica is an uncommon California endemic species, ranging from coastal southern California from Santa Barbara County to Los Angeles County.
-J. californica is a CNPS List 4 (limited distribution) and has a CNPS R-E-D (Rare-Endangerment-Distribution) Code of 1-2-3 ([1] Rare, but low potential for extinction-[2] Endangered in a portion of its range-[3] Endemic to California) (CNPS 2001).
+Juglans californica is an uncommon endemic species, ranging from coastal southern California from Santa Barbara County to Los Angeles County.
+J. californica is a CNPS List 4 (limited distribution) and has a CNPS RE-D (Rare-Endangerment-Distribution) Code of 1-2-3 ([1] Rare, but low potential for extinction-[2] Endangered in a portion of its range-[3] Endemic to California) (CNPS 2001).
 Juglans californica Alliance is a much fragmented, declining natural community, and it is threatened by urbanization and grazing, which inhibit natural reproduction.

 Juglans californica Alliance occurs in the southwestern portion of the project site.
 Juglans californica Alliance was observed as an open canopy consisting of several large, mature trees growing over an understory of associate shrubs and herbs including Artemisia californica, Brickellia californica, Dichelostemma capitatum (Blue Dicks), Hazardia squarrosa, Leymus condensatus, Lupinus succulentus, Marah macrocarpus, Salvia leucophylla, and S. mellifera.
 Emergent Quercus agrifolia were also observed contributing to the walnut canopy.
-Juglans californica Alliance occupies approximately 1.89 acres of the project site.

-Quercus agrifolia (Upland) Alliance (Coast Live Oak Woodland)
+Quercus agrifolia Alliance (Coast Live Oak Woodland)

-Quercus agrifolia (Upland) Alliance (Coast Live Oak Woodland) is described above in the Riparian Woodland subsection.
-As stated above, Quercus agrifolia (Upland) Alliance occurs in the valleys between the steep hills on the project site.
-Quercus agrifolia (Upland) Alliance was observed and classified as two different plant communities at the Lyons Canyon Ranch project site.
+Quercus agrifolia Alliance (Coast Live Oak Woodland) is described above in the Riparian Woodland subsection.
+As stated above, Quercus agrifolia Alliance occurs in the valleys between the steep hills on the project site.
+Quercus agrifolia Alliance was observed and classified as three different plant communities at the Lyons Canyon Ranch project site.
 The upland alliance of this plant community is similar to the description above for Coast Live Oak Riparian Woodland; however, this upland type is not associated with streams and riparian corridors.
-Quercus agrifolia (Upland) Alliance occupies approximately 38.42 acres of the project site.